Tri-Cities Education Association for Christian Homeschoolers

 Co-Op Code of Conduct

-All co-op attendees are required to adhere to the TEACH Code of Conduct as referenced in section A of the TEACH member handbook.
+All co-op attendees are required to adhere to the TEACH Code of Conduct as referenced on page three of the TEACH member handbook.

 Anyone not registered as a student, teacher or assistant at co-op must sign in at the co-op front desk and receive a name tag.
 This includes any parent not typically attending co-op, guest speakers for classes, etc.